Our Non-Surgical Hemorrhoid Treatment

 Call us today to schedule an appointment – find nearest location.

-Our doctors offer a better hemorrhoid treatment alternative: the CRH-O’Regan ligation system, a non-surgical office hemorrhoid treatment.
-This bander is a remarkable improvement over the old painful hemorrhoid banding system that used metal graspers.
+Our doctors offer a better hemorrhoid treatment alternative using the latest in hemorrhoid banding systems, a non-surgical office hemorrhoid treatment.
+Our banders are a remarkable improvement over the old painful hemorrhoid banding system that used metal graspers.
 Our patients are so very thankful to have avoided painful surgery and finally get the comfortable bottom they deserve.

 Finally I can sit without pain.
 Thank you.